 One of the saddest and most under-considered results of overwork are the physical health results.
 Overwork often coincides with poor eating habits during working hours for the sake of convenience, and can result in delaying routine, preventative medical care in order to show up for work every single day.
 In extreme circumstances, people's chronic conditions flare up, stress-related injuries and illnesses skyrocket, and even ordinary health concerns like the common cold can become worse and worse through lack of rest.
 Many people do not get their overwork wake-up call until after they've experienced a major health scare, but a good manager will want to avoid the bad press and chaos that even one stress-induced health failure can bring.
-Help your staff prioritize vacation time, regular medical appointments, and taking rest time to themselves.
+Help your staff prioritize vacation time, stress management techniques, regular medical appointments, and taking rest time to themselves.
 Extreme stress is terrible for the employees and makes staffing for employers chaotic and hard to manage.

 Chronic Stress Deprives Your Brain of Innovative Thoughts